Learning in Mean Field Games: A Survey: Reinforcement learning algorithms

 \citet{subramanian2019reinforcement,angiulifouquelauriere2022unified} used a two-timescale approach combined with model-free RL to compute stationary equilibria.
 The convergence has been proved under suitable conditions on the underlying ODEs by using stochastic approximation techniques~\citep{borkar2009stochasticapproxbook}.

-In the $\gamma$-discounted setting, \cite{elie2020convergencemodelfreemfg} analysed the propagation of error in fictitious play (i.e., how errors made in the computation of the best response propagate through the algorithm) and implemented this scheme with an actor-critic DRL method (namely, DDPG~\citep{lillicrap2016continuous}) to compute the best response.
+In the $\gamma$-discounted setting, \cite{elie2020convergencemodelfreemfg} analyzed the propagation of error in Fictitious Play (i.e., how errors made in the computation of the best response propagate through the algorithm) and implemented this scheme with an actor-critic DRL method (namely, DDPG~\citep{lillicrap2016continuous}) to compute the best response.
 Fictitious play and DRL combined with neural network approximation of the population distribution allowed \citet{perrin2021mfgflockrl} to solve a flocking model with continuous and high-dimensional space.
-Still in the $\gamma$-discounted setting, \citet{perrin2020fictitious} provided a convergence rate for continuous-time fictitious play under monotonicity assumption, while \citet{geist2021concave} established a rate of convergence for discrete-time fictitious play in MFGs with a potential structure.
+Still in the $\gamma$-discounted setting, \citet{perrin2020fictitious} provided a convergence rate for continuous-time Fictitious Play under monotonicity assumption, while \citet{geist2022concave} established a rate of convergence for discrete-time Fictitious Play in MFGs with a potential structure. \cite{mao2022mean} applied a natural actor-critic method with neural networks to a cloud resource management problem. \cite{angiuli2023deepcontinuousspaces} proposed an actor-critic deep RL method to solve MFGs and MFC problems in continuous spaces, building upon a multi-timescale approach introduced in~\cite{angiulifouquelauriere2022unified}. \cite{algumaei2023regularization} proposed PPO-based algorithm and applied it to solve grid-world examples.

-\paragraph{\bf Finite horizon MFG setting. } To learn finite horizon MFG solutions in a model-free way, we assume that a representative agent is encoded by a time-dependent policy $\bspi = (\bspi_n)_{n=0,\dots,N_T-1}$ and can interact with the environment to realize episodes.
-Each episode is done in the following way: the environment picks $x_0 \sim m_0$ and reveals it to the agent; then for $n=0,\dots,N_T$, the agent observes $x_n$, chooses action $a_n \sim \bspi_n(\cdot|x_n)$, and the environment returns a realization of $x_{n+1} \sim p_n(\cdot|x_n,a_n,\bsmu_n)$ as well as the value of $r_n(x_n,a_n,\bsmu_n)$.
-Note that the agent does not need to observe directly the mean field flow $(\bsmu_n)_{n=0,\dots,N_T}$, which simply enters as a parameter of the transition and reward functions $p_n$ and $r_n$.
+\paragraph{\bf Finite horizon MFG setting. } To learn finite horizon MFG solutions in a model-free way, we assume that a representative agent is encoded by a time-dependent policy $\bspi = (\pi_n)_{n=0,\dots,N_T-1}$ and can interact with the environment to realize episodes.
+Each episode is done in the following way: the environment picks $x_0 \sim m_0$ and reveals it to the agent; then for $n=0,\dots,N_T$, the agent observes $x_n$, chooses action $a_n \sim \pi_n(\cdot|x_n)$, and the environment returns a realization of $x_{n+1} \sim p_n(\cdot|x_n,a_n,\mu_n)$ as well as the value of $r_n(x_n,a_n,\mu_n)$.
+Note that the agent does not need to observe directly the mean field sequence $(\mu_n)_{n=0,\dots,N_T}$, which simply enters as a parameter of the transition and reward functions $p_n$ and $r_n$.

 Based on such episodes, the agent can for example estimate a policy $\bspi$ by approximately computing the state-action value function $\bfQ^{\bspi,\bsmu}$, or compute a best response by first approximating the optimal value function $\bfQ^{*,\mu}$.
 The value functions can be estimated by backward induction as in \eqref{eq:mfg-finite-horizon-Bellman} and \eqref{eq:mfg-finite-horizon-opt-Bellman}, replacing the expectation by empirical averages over Monte Carlo samples.